 If producing offspring is “normal” (which everything and everyone tells us it is from birth to whenever), then not wanting to produce offspring must equal “abnormal.”
 In some very public conversations, it also must equal selfish or cold or self-centered, as the Huffington Post article I link to above more than implies.
 To assure yourself you are, in fact, normal, you find others like you.

-As for those who make habit of denigrating parents and/or children (see image to the right), I can’t really answer that.
-I have two guesses, though: a) they’re angry at being called selfish or “sinful” and are responding with their own “screw you” (sometimes preemptively), or b) they’re new to discovering they don’t want kids, understand it’s not the popular choice (your own parents often have issues with it, friends treat you like you’re weird, people patronize you quite a bit, etc.), and are planting their feet/finding their voice/constructing their shell in preparation for judgment.
+As for those who make habit of denigrating parents and/or children, I can’t really answer that.
+I have two guesses, though: a) they’re angry at being called selfish or “sinful” and are responding with their own “screw you” (sometimes preemptively), or b) they’re new to discovering they don’t want kids, understand it’s not the popular choice (your own parents often have issues with it, friends treat you like you’re weird, people patronize you, etc.), and are planting their feet/finding their voice/constructing their shell in preparation for judgment.